Resources

 Best Practice Rabbit Management, Step 1 – Baiting

-Rabbit baiting is the first step in an integrated rabbit management program and is a useful knock- down technique to reduce the rabbit population prior to implementing warren ripping.
+Rabbit baiting is the first step in an integrated rabbit management program and is a useful knock- down technique to

 Best Practice Rabbit Management, Step 3 – Fumigation